From as early as the 1960s, the

 gain experience in medical research.
 For the Department of Medical Biophysics,

-the programme functions as an important mechanism for recruiting incoming
+the program functions as an important mechanism for recruiting incoming

 graduate students.
-Students who are chosen to participate in the programme
+Students who are chosen to participate in the program

 are highly motivated to return to Medical Biophysics for graduate studies